stokvis4/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 ```
-xargs allows a user to run multiple commands at a single time.
+xargs allows a user to run multiple commands in a single line of code.

+In this example, the terminal will print "1 2 3 4" but will then also reconfigure it into new lines of "x" length which is declared after "-n"

+$ echo 1 2 3 4 | xargs -n 2